-Pitta dosha is a combination of Fire (Agni) and Water (Jal).
-It is responsible for any kind of metabolism, digestion and transformation taking place in the body.
-It is a fiery dosha.
-It’s primary area of operation is between the navel and the diaphragm focussing on digestion, metabolism, and purification of blood.
+Pitta Dosha, a combination of Fire (Agni) and Water (Jal) elements, is responsible for metabolism, digestion, purification of blood, and transformation within the body.
+Pitta is a fiery dosha and its primary area of operation is between the navel and the diaphragm.

-When Pitta goes out of balance, it can lead to development of excess heat in the liver leading to anger and aggression, irritation and frustration for no reason, acidity, liver and gallbladder disorders, inflammation and dryness in hands and lack of shine in skin.
-The pitta in the liver is also connected with the pitta in the eye, and therefore, your eye health is directly connected with your liver health.
+When Pitta goes out of balance, it can lead to build up of excess heat in the liver, leading to anger, aggression, irritation, and frustration.
+It also causes acidity, liver and gallbladder disorders, inflammation, and dryness in the hands and reduces the glow in the skin.
+The Pitta in the liver is connected with the Pitta in the eye.
+Therefore, our eye health is directly connected with our liver health.

 Moreover, when one finds it difficult to fall asleep or has disturbed sleep, it may be due to excess heat present in the body.
 This is a sign that your liver may be overheated.
 This can be caused by numerous reasons, such as eating fatty and heavy foods that are hard to metabolize for the liver, consuming foods with hot potency, or regular consumption of alcohol.

 A well-balanced Pitta is crucial for liver health, eye health, healthy digestion, and the lustre in the skin.
 A balanced Pitta also helps with the digestion of thoughts and life experiences.
 Therefore, people with Pitta dominant Prakriti can digest thoughts or experiences faster than others.

 Some herbs recommended for the Pitta types :

 Triphala powder - A blend of Amla, Haritaki & Bibhitaki, Triphala is highly recommended for liver and eye health, and helps keep Pitta and other two doshas in balance.